At that time, more than a year ago, Emacs 22 and Gnus did not seem usable from my point of view.

 But around mid February, with the help of dim, I tried again to start using Emacs.

 Actually, this was not something new for me.
 I (very basically) used Emacs between 2000 and 2006.
-In 2006, when I finished the university and started working at vim enthusiasts.
+In 2006, when I finished the university and started working at Easter-eggs, I met a couple of vim enthusiasts.
 They taught me how to use it in various ways, and I started to know more about vim than Emacs, so I switched.

 This time, I started by configuring it, but reading the manual and also learning a bit of Lisp.
 It took me several weeks, but step by step I learned many, many things.
 And I must admit, I liked it.

 I'll probably talk about various Emacs related things in the near future, since I already wrote more than a thousand lines of Lisp in the last 2 months.

 Anyhow, I'd just conclude by asserting that my new Emacs/Gnus/Org/ERC setup beats my old vim/mutt/nothing/irssi to the death with a baseball bat. :-)